 - VA funeral benefits for veterans depend on the circumstances surrounding the place of death and which benefits the veteran will receive or will be entitled to receive.

-- CSNH counselors handle all the necessary details for veterans’ crematory arrangements, including:
+- The Cremation Society counselors handle all the necessary details for veterans’ crematory arrangements, including:

-- Applying for monetary benefits from the Veterans administration
+- Providing necessary forms to the family to apply for monetary benefits from the Veterans Administration

 - Scheduling and arranging military honors